 The figure number (numbered consecutively in Arabic numerals), title and explanations of the figures should appear in the legend (not on the figure).
 Type the legends on a separate page.
 Enough information should be included to interpret the figure without reference to the text.

-Each table should be typed on the word file on a separate page and numbered consecutively in Arabic numerals.
+Each table should be typed on the word file in the main manuscript on a separate page and numbered consecutively in Arabic numerals.
 The tables should be incorporated at the end of the main manuscript (not submitted as a separate file).
 Each table should have a title and all abbreviations should be explained in the footnote.
 Necessary explanatory notes, if any, may be given below the table.

 Number the references in the order in which they first appear in the text and identify the reference numbers in the text in superscript.
 References must be placed at the end of the manuscript.
 Please use recent references as much as possible.
 Authors should avoid excessive self-citation, and should only self cite if this is appropriate for the article in question.
 The responsibility for accuracy of references lies with the respective authors.
 IJR follows the reference style approved by ICMJE as given in the “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals” http://www.icmje.org which is also popularly known as Vancouver style.
 The titles of journals should be abbreviated according to the style used for MEDLINE http://www.ncbi.nlm.nih.gov/nlmcatalog/journals.

 Please pay attention to the style of references and punctuations as follows: